yatesj9/rcms/README.md

 # RCMS API

-RCMS is going to be an API for creating a CMS using the HTTP standard GET/POST/PUT/DELETE.
+RCMS is an API for creating a CMS using the HTTP standard GET/POST/PUT/DELETE.
 Client side can be any framework or completely custom.
 An AngularJS frontend will be added once RCMS API is closer to completion.
+Authorization to the API is handled through client-api-key's.

 ## Installation
 ---
-Still in early stages..
+Still in early stages...

 resources/custom_config.clj = Development/Production configuration
 * resource path